Vaping is much less harmful than smoking. The vapour created from a vape device contains significantly fewer harmful chemicals than cigarette smoke.

 There is currently very little evidence proving harmful effects that come as a result of vaping.

-This is due to the fact that there is no combustion of tobacco involved in vaping and so the vapour created by a vaping device contains far less harmful chemicals than cigarette smoke.
+This is due to the fact that there is no combustion of tobacco involved in vaping.
+The vapour created by a vaping device contains far less harmful chemicals than cigarette smoke.
 In fact, vaping has been found to be at least 95 per cent less harmful than smoking for consumers according to research published by Public Health England.

 What happens when you quit smoking and start vaping?

 There are several positive changes that you’ll notice when you first switch from smoking to vaping these include:

 - Lower stress levels

 These changes all come as a result of stopping your intake of tobacco smoke which contains harmful additives and toxic chemicals.
 These can cause a large array of health issues ranging from direct effects on the lungs, through to cardiovascular disease and cancer.